 - motorhome up to 8 m: 178.5€

 One of the ways to buy tickets is online using a debit/credit card.
 To make the reservations you will be prompted for the following information:

 The tickets are individual and have the passenger's printed on them.
 They have to be picked up from the Zante Ferries office (ex Saos Ferries) in the port of Alexandroupoli (address: Meg.
 Alexandrou 1, Alexandroupoli; phone: +(30)210 4100211).
-Have your ID Card and reservation number ready.
+Have your ID Card and reservation number from the confirmation email ready.

 Plan ahead a little and get to the port with some time to spare.
 There might be a queue at the ticket office and you'll also need some time to board the ferry.

 You may also buy ferry tickets to Samothraki directly from the office in the port of Alexandroupoli.
 You will most likely find tickets, but there's also a small chance that there aren't any tickets left for your ferry of choice - especially in high season.

 In Samothraki tickets can be bought at the wooden kiosk in the port parking lot in Kamariotissa.